leoindra/Leonardo_website/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.

-# Interests to show in About widget
-interests:
-  - Quantitative Macroeconomics
-  - Firm Dynamics
-  - Entrepreneurship
-  - Business Formation
-  - Taxation

 # Education to show in About widget
 #education: